petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/api-builder.md

 - POST endpoints must have `singleElement` as their retrieve type.
 This ensures that only the information related to the posted entry is requested.

-- Although you are using `singleElement` as retrieve type, if you try to define a path parameter (e.g. `/api/users/{userId}` where `{userId}` is the path parameter) during the API call to create a POST endpoint, an error will occur.
+- An error occurs if you use `singleElement` as retrieve type and define a path parameter (e.g. `/api/users/{userId}` where `{userId}` is the path parameter) during the API call to create a POST endpoint.

-- If you try to create a POST endpoint without a Request Body Schema, the API endpoint won't work.
+- POST endpoints without a request body schema don't work.

 Here's an example of a CURL command you can use to create a POST endpoint: